dakario/cno/README.md

 # User Guide
 ## Install

-    go get -u github.com/dakario/cno
+    GO111MODULE=on go get github.com/dakario/cno

 ###### NB:
-Make sure you have $GOPATH/bin in your path
+Make sure you have $GOPATH/bin in your path or move $GOPATH/bin/cno binary in a folder of your path

 ## Commandes
 ### config